FuzionView/FV-Docs/source/SystemAdmin.rst

 Users
 ------

-Once a Data Provider has been added, add a user to securely access and manage their datasets.
-When created, datasets have no users.
+Once a Data Provider has been added, add datasets and a user who can securely manage their datasets.

 .. figure:: /_static/A-Users0.png
    :alt: Add First User